vijaykrishnamurthy-sport/Vijay/_pages/coaching.md

 ---

 **Coaching Areas**
-*Goal-setting, Project Management*
+*Strategy, Project Management*

-Currently part of the ICF® PCC credentialed program,  to coach corporate employees on goal-setting and project management using Gallup StrengthFinder.
+Currently part of the ICF® PCC credentialed program,  to coach corporate employees on goal-setting and strategic project management using Gallup StrengthFinder.